milannzigiye/Enterprise-Grade-Inventory-and-Operations-Management-Platform/README.md

 ### Specific Goals:
 - ✅ Build a responsive stock management system.
-- ✅ Allow different user roles (Admin, Staff) to log in and perform actions.
+- ✅ Allow different user roles (Admin and permitted Staff) to log in and perform actions.
 - ✅ Add/edit/delete products and track their stock levels in real-time.
 - ✅ Manage and track customer orders and supplier purchases.
-- ✅ Store and display business data like revenue, sales, expenses, etc.
+- ✅ Generate real-time reports and data exports.
+- ✅ Implement basic system security, including password hashing and input validation.

 ---